-In 2022, there was a significant increase in solid waste generated due to the scheduled preventive maintenance of Maibarara geothermal power plant.
+In 2023, solid waste generated was due to the scheduled preventive maintenance of Maibarara geothermal power plant and the construction of Nabas wind farm expansion.
 Waste monitoring and management are in place to ensure that effects of these wastes are mitigated.